cverluise/patentcity/docs/XX_STATISTICAL_AREAS.md

 ## Problem

 We harvest administrative areas from the geocoding.
 They are already useful, but they have some limitations.
-In particular, they are not fully satisgying regarding the following features:
+In particular, they are not fully satisfying regarding the following features:

 - between country comparability.
 We would like to be able to compare countries based on comparable objects (e.g. [NUTS](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics))
 - common usage.
 We want to be able to interoperate our data with external statistics (e.g. demographic data, economic data, structural data)